 Italy Country Report

 The Lega-M5S government coalition is ostensibly split on infrastructure.
 Where M5S favours an environmental approach, Lega is an advocate of big industrial projects.
-M5S has criticised the planned construction of the Turin-Lyon high-speed railway (Treno Alta Velocità: TAV) and the Trans-Adriatic Pipeline (TAP), which forms part of the Southern Gas Corridor, an EU initiative to diversify Europe’s energy supply through the import of natural gas from the Caspian region.
-Lega, meanwhile, has traditionally supported these projects.
-This split increases the risk of delaying these and similar infrastructural projects and has the potential to collapse the government.
+M5S has criticised the planned construction of the Turin-Lyon high-speed railway (Treno Alta Velocità: TAV) and the Trans-Adriatic Pipeline (TAP), which forms part of the Southern Gas Corridor, an EU initiative to diversify Europe's energy supply through the import of natural gas from the Caspian region.
+Lega, meanwhile, strongly supports these projects.
+This source of division increases the risk of delays to these and similar infrastructural projects and has the potential to collapse the government.

 Vaccinations required to enter the country